-Ensure that all transcripts with documentation of your completed pre-pharmacy course work, Pharmacy College Admission Test (PCAT) scores, and two letters of recommendation have been submitted to PharmCAS for verification.
+Ensure that all transcripts with documentation of your completed pre-pharmacy course work, standardized test scores (if applicable), and two letters of recommendation have been submitted to PharmCAS for verification.
 One letter must be from a faculty member.

 If you have questions about the application process, please contact Ms. Stacie Geise, Director of Enrollment and Admissions: